arthurpicht/jitpackio-demo/README.md

 ***In short:***

-1. Add `gradle wrapper` version 6.7 or higher to your project
+1. Add `gradle wrapper` version 6.7 or higher to your project:

         $ gradle wrapper
         $ ./gradlew wrapper --gradle-version 6.7